ethanminfang/Min-Fang/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a Ph.D. candidate in Economics at the University of Rochester.
-His research interests include macroeconomics, monetary policy, financial economics, and urban economics.
+My research interests include macroeconomics, monetary policy, financial economics, and urban economics.
 I also like to think about computational techniques and identifications in macroeconomics.